oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/GetDockerDetailsForYourTenancy.md

 The following instructions cover how to prepare to interact with the Oracle Cloud Infrastructure **Docker Registry**.
 They tell you how to get the following bits of information

-- Oracle Cloud Infrastructure Registry URL
+- Oracle Cloud Infrastructure Registry region code
 - Tenancy Object Storage Namespace
 - Full Username
 - Authentication Token

 Once you have got this information please save it in a notepad or something as you will need it later.

-### Determining the Oracle Cloud Infrastructure Registry URL
+### Determining the Oracle Cloud Infrastructure Registry region code

-The OCIR URL is based on the IATA code for the city hosting the region, for example Frankfurt has an IATA core of `fra` and Amsterdam is `ams`.
+The OCIR region code is based on the IATA code for the city hosting the region, for example Frankfurt has an IATA core of `fra` and Amsterdam is `ams`.
 Unfortunately some cities (e.g. London) have multiple airports, in others the IATA airport code refers to an old name for the city, or the airport itself is not directly named after the city it serves, so we need to look the right code up based on our region.

 To determine your region look at the top of your Oracle Cloud GUI in the web browser and you'll see your current region.